 “For the bathroom and floor tile selection I used Tile Republic and Beaumont Tiles.
 All fixtures where from Reece Bathrooms.
 Bathroom accessories where from Country Road, Adairs and Inside Story.
 For bedding and bedding accessories I used Country Road, Adairs, Klovah and Kate and Kate.

-“For homewares/accessories in general I love sourcing products from small Canberra boutique homeware stores such as Inside story, Hive and Timber and Tailor.
+“For homewares/accessories in general I love sourcing products from small Canberra boutique homeware stores such as Inside Story and Hive.
 The carpet was from Cavalier Bremsworth — 100% New Zealand wool and it was patterned — so fantastic for rental properties.
 The blockout curtains where from Freedom.
 The living room furniture was a mix of Matt Blatt and Focus on Furniture.”

 What’s your favourite aspect of the renovation?